-A review of NHS access standards is currently being undertaken.
+A review of NHS access standards is currently being undertaken, but the publication of recommendations has been delayed in light of the coronavirus (Covid-19) outbreak.
 The Interim Report proposed that the maximum six-week wait for diagnostic tests, with the threshold set at 99%, would remain unchanged.

+The latest data presented here are for March 2020, and reflect changes in access and service use as a result of the coronavirus outbreak.
 These indicators measure the waiting times of patients still waiting for any of 15 key diagnostic tests or procedures at the end of the month.
-See ‘About this data’ for more information.
+Note that this data does not include testing for coronavirus.
+See ‘About this data’ for the full list of tests included.

 The proportion of patients waiting six weeks or more for a diagnostic test fell dramatically up until March 2008, when the diagnostic wait 'milestone' was introduced.
 Since then, the proportion of patients waiting longer than the target has mostly fluctuated at less than 3%.
-Only in the last two years have waiting times have begun to increase again, reaching a peak of 4.1% in May 2019.
+Only in the last two years have waiting times begun to increase again.

-In June 2010, central performance management of targets was relaxed and this corresponds to the increase in waits of six weeks or more that were recorded around the summer of 2011.
+In June 2010, central performance management of targets was relaxed, and this corresponds to the increase in waits of six weeks or more that were recorded around the summer of 2011.
 The NHS Operating Framework 2012/13 introduced a further expectation that less than 1% of patients should wait six weeks or longer for a diagnostic test.
-The impact of this can be seen clearly, as from February 2012 to November 2013 the proportion stayed around 1%.
+The impact of this can be seen clearly, as from February 2012 to November 2013 the proportion stayed at around 1%.
 However, since then the 1% target has not been met.
-In July 2019, 3.5% of patients had been waiting six weeks or more for a diagnostic test.

 The introduction of the six-week target also had a big impact on the total number of patients on the waiting list for a diagnostic test or procedure.
 In December 2008, the waiting list fell to a low of just over 400,000 patients.
-Since then, the list has been steadily increasing and in July 2019 over one million people were waiting for a diagnostic test.
-This should be seen in the context of a rapid increase in the number of diagnostic tests being undertaken each month; in June 2007, 995,098 diagnostic tests were carried out and this more than doubled to reach two million in July 2019.
+Since then the list has been steadily increasing, reaching a high of over one million people waiting for a diagnostic test in February 2020.
+This should be seen in the context of an increase in the number of diagnostic tests being undertaken each month; in July 2007, 995,098 diagnostic tests were carried out, and this almost doubled to reach 1.9 million in February 2020.

 About this data